ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/_review.md

             - "False"
         correct_answer: 1
         explanation: >
             GCC is constantly updated with improvements for Arm.
-It's important to use as new a version of GCC as you can.
+It's important to use the latest available version of GCC.